-In a paper published last week, a team of researchers led by geologist Stephen Mojzsisof the University of Colorado Boulder has changed that.
+In a paper published last week, a team of researchers led by geologist Stephen Mojzsisof the University of Colorado Boulder has shed light on all of this.
 Using the meteorite data and computer modeling, they have shown that the giant planet migration happened much earlier than thought.
 They find that it took place 4.48 billion years ago.
 This is a major shift in our understanding of our planet’s natural history.

 life on earth had much more time to form

 This means that life probably began on earth much earlier than scientists thought.
 The earliest specimens in the fossil record are 3.5 billion years old.
+Based on the old idea that life had no chance to from prior to 3.8 billion years ago, cells would have had to start forming and evolving awfully fast.
 These findings tell us that the earth could have supported life as much as 4.4 billion years ago.
 Nothing that has happened since then would have sterilized the planet again.

 This clears up something that has puzzled scientists for decades.
-It seemed as though life began abruptly in a short space of time.
+Life had a lot more time to form and didn’t just appear abruptly in a short space of time.
 These findings add almost a billion years to the time window in which life arose.
 That makes much more sense.

 Mr. Pollard’s question still isn’t answered.
 Yet, these findings uphold his wonder at the diversity of life and the natural order forty years on.
 Our universe and our biosphere have a mysterious self organizing property.
 From that molecular nebula, our sun and its planets took shape.